ENCODE-DCC/caper/README.md

 2) `postgresql` (experimental): We don't provide a method to run PostgreSQL server and initialize it correctly for Crowmell.
 See [this](https://cromwell.readthedocs.io/en/stable/Configuring/) for details.

 3) `file` (**UNSTABLE**, not recommended): This is Cromwell's built-in [HyperSQL DB file mode](#file-database).
 Caper<0.6 defaulted to use it but a file DB turns out to be very unstable and get corrupted easily.

-	> **IMPORTANT**: File DBs generated from Caper>=0.6 and Caper<0.6 are not compatible with each other.
-See [release note of Cromwell-43](https://github.com/broadinstitute/cromwell/releases/tag/43) for details and how to migrate if required.

 ## MySQL database